What to skip in Bali and what to do instead

 Still, in the past years the place has changed a lot.
 Locals are trying to sell everything they can and from 8 am on, the place is super crowded.
 If you still do not want to skip on the Tegalalang Rice Terraces, arrive shortly before the sunrise to catch the morning light.
 But even during that time, the first photo shootings are taking place all around you.

-To be honest: it is not worth your time and it´s not the only rice terrace in Bali to explore.
+To be honest: it is not worth your time and it’s not the only rice terrace in Bali to explore.

-Instead: drive around Ubud to find remote places
+Instead drive around Ubud to find remote places

 The area around Ubud and in the Eastern part of the island is fully covered by rice terraces.
 If you want to enjoy a place all by yourself, grab a motorbike and go exploring.
 Locals will show you rice terraces which are not covered by tourists and where you can capture the beauty in a unique way.

 Another option are the Jatiluwih rice terraces located in the center of the island.
 This is a bit further to drive but totally worth it.
+Plus, you will get to enjoy the beautiful green paradise with less tourists and it will feel more like an original Bali experience.

 Skip the guided day tours around Bali

 Next on the list of what to skip in Bali are the day tours.
 When walking through Ubud, Canggu or Seminyak, you will get countless offer for a day tour.
 The drivers pick you up early in the morning and drive you around all of Bali for the day.
-You will get to see all the tourists highlight in 10 hours and get the short version of the beauty of Bali.
+You will get to see all the tourists highlight in ten hours and get the short version of the beauty of Bali.

 These agencies actually convince many tourists to book with them and experience Bali in one day.
 But is this really the way to go?

-Spoiler alert: no it isn´t.
+Spoiler alert: No, it isn’t.

 Bali is not meant to be explored by a day tour.
 It is not meant to be explored in just one day.
 And most importantly, during these tours you will most likely only visit the tourist hotspots and miss out on the true and remote treasures of the island.
+Skip the day tour and say “no” on the street.

-But what´s the alternative instead?
+But what’s the alternative instead?

-Instead: explore Bali on your own
+Instead explore Bali on your own

 It is totally possible to explore Bali on your own.
 If you are not comfortable driving a scooter, you can easily hire a scooter driver and let him take you wherever you want.
 Bali is meant to be explored at your own pace.
 Dare to go off the beaten track and avoid the tourist crowds.